Coronavirus: Austrians celebrate cafe culture, but remain wary | DW | 18.05.2020

 Tomas says his first days back on the job were busy.
 "People are keen to get out again and socialize.
 This, combined with people consuming alcohol and becoming relaxed is very dangerous."

 According to a Federal Economic Chamber study, up to one third of guesthouses and hotels are threatened with bankruptcy.
-Chamber president Harald Mahrer says he hopes many businesses will pick up now that their clientele are able to return.
-But it is the hotels and restaurants which cater for the international tourist sector which are most at risk.
+Chamber President Harald Mahrer says he hopes many businesses will pick up now that their clientele are able to return.
+But it is the hotels and restaurants that cater for the international tourist sector which are most at risk.

 Read more: Coronavirus coverup: Did Austrian politics and industry collude?